cjcarlson/embarcadero/README.md

 devtools::install_github('cjcarlson/embarcadero')
 ```

+__How do I learn to use embarcadero__?

+The updated preprint (coming shortly) includes a bunch of code, and there's a new vignette included in the package that runs through all of the basic functionality using a virtual species.
+I've migrated the older, more advanced vignette - which is almost 40 pages and takes a good 6 hours to run on an older machine - to another repo (cjcarlson/pier39) and am in the process of updating it to be much clearer.
 __How do I cite embarcadero__?

 Please cite [this](https://www.biorxiv.org/content/biorxiv/early/2019/09/19/774604.full.pdf) preprint for now.
 The paper is currently in revision at *Methods in Ecology and Evolution*!